Khelldar/gql-server/readme.md

 # GQL Server

-I've been making APIs with Node.js for a while now.
-Things like project structure, common packages, and programming patterns are an always evolving thing for me, but I've been particularly happy with this one.
+Project structure, packages, and programming patterns are an always evolving thing for me, but I've been particularly happy with this one.
 I'm sure a year from now I'll be doing things a bit differently, but I wanted to take this time to create a time-capsule.

 My hope is that others may get use out of this example and maybe even provide feedback so that I can also improve.